Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Evaluation

-\textbf{SPICE} uses a unique approach to measure semantic similarity by implementing a distance measurement between two texts' scene graphs that encode objects, attributes, and relations \citep{AndersonFJG16}.
+\textbf{SPICE} uses a unique approach to measure semantic similarity by implementing a distance measurement between two texts' scene graphs that encode objects, attributes, and relations (six papers) \citep{AndersonFJG16}.
 SPICE ignores fluency, and a highly similar text pair might not be well-formed, but it captures semantic similarity more effectively than n-gram-based metrics.
 This metric is also used for tasks like image captioning because it can capture relations between objects and attributes well \citep{KeneshlooSRR19}.
-For other tasks, SPICE can serve as an additional measurement besides other metrics, especially because it is one of the few model-free metrics that do not rely on n-gram comparisons \citep{LinZSZ20a, LuWWJ22}.
+In the papers we assessed, SPICE is often used alongside other metrics, primarily because it is one of the few model-free metrics that do not rely on n-gram comparisons \citep{LinZSZ20a, LuWWJ22}.

+In summary, model-free metrics remain the most commonly used evaluation tools due to their simplicity, low computational cost, and ease of comparison across studies.
+However, our analysis confirms that these metrics primarily capture surface-level properties such as lexical overlap, diversity, or prediction confidence, and often fail to reflect semantic adequacy or overall text quality.
+Their weak correlation with human judgments, especially for abstractive and open-ended generation tasks, limits their interpretability when used as standalone measures.
+Consequently, model-free metrics are best suited to constrained or extractive settings and should be complemented by model-based metrics or human evaluation to yield a more reliable assessment of generated text.